clickstorm/cs_seo/Documentation/Administrator/ExtensionManagerConf/Index.rst

          :ref:`t3tsref:data-type-boolean`
    Description
          If enabled, a JS is insert in the page settings, so that the RealURL pathsegment will be filled, if it is empty.
-         This prevents, that if an editor changes the URL, the link also changes.
+         This avoids automatically changing the URL when changing the page title.

 .. _basic.realURLAutoConf: